cepthomas/SublimeBagOfTricks/README.md

 - `on_exit()` called once after the API has shut down, immediately before the plugin_host process exits.
 - `on_pre_close_window()` seems to work.

+### Global
+ST says `plugin_loaded()` fires only once for all instances of sublime.
+However you can add this to each module and they all get called.
+Safest is to only use it once.

 ## Module Loading
 ST doesn't load modules like plain python and can cause some surprises.